With 5% on every outdoor kit sale, the REI affiliate program gives you a steady commission when your crowd goes shopping.

 The rate works for most publishers, but it’s not the highest in the outdoor space.

-Some niche programs pay more—but they usually come with tiny audiences or questionable products.
+Some niche programs pay more, but they usually come with tiny audiences or questionable products.

-There’s no tiered structure here.
-You earn the same whether you’re promoting once a month or sending serious traffic.
+There’s no tiered structure either, so you earn the same whether you’re promoting once a month or sending serious traffic.

 No scaling bonuses, no rewards for going big.